Monday, August 29, 2011

 27.08.11.
 Quake cracked garden steps, Nayland St, post June 13 quake

-Nayland St / Marriner St: Two storey ghost house, boarded.
+Nayland St / Marriner St: A two-storey ruined-house was boarded.

 Marriner St: I trekked past pubs & restaurants.
-Demolition site sign:
+A demolition-site sign:

 Farewell Rockvilla